Terms & conditions Våmåbadets Camping

 1. In the event of cancellation, the recreational user owes the proprietor compensation.

-– 15% of the agreed price, in the event of cancellation of more than 2 months prior to the commencement date; • 30% of the agreed price, in the event of cancellation within 2 months prior to the commencement date.
+– 50% of the agreed price, in the event of cancellation within 2 weeks prior to the commencement date.

 Article 9: Use by third parties